-Students from higher income families who borrow take out higher amounts of loans than their peers, but fewer of these higher income level students borrow overall.
-Loan amounts for borrowers from lower income families have been increasing more quickly in recent years.
+Students from higher-income families who borrow take out higher amounts of loans than their peers, but fewer of these higher income-level students borrow overall.
+Loan amounts for borrowers from lower-income families have been increasing at a higher rate than the borrowing of higher income families.

-Average annual loan amounts for the lowest income group increased by 11.6 percent in four years, while it increased by 9 and 6 percent for the middle and highest income groups, respectively, as show in Figure 5.
+As shown in Figure 5, average annual loan amounts for the lowest-income group increased by 11.6 percent in four years, while it increased by 9 and 6 percent for the middle- and highest-income groups, respectively.

-However, federal loans have annual limits (see Chapter VI - Federal and Private Student Loan Overview).
-This means that students who are already borrowing at the upper limits, as many higher income student borrowers are, have less room to continue to increase borrowing within the federal programs.
+However, federal loans have annual limits (see Appendix I - Federal and Private Student Loan Overview).
+This means that students who already are borrowing at the upper limits--as many higher income student borrowers are--have less room to continue to increase borrowing within the federal programs.